 It is our sincere hope that these changes will only be in place for a short time.
 We look forward to getting back to work soon with our valued Team Members.
 We hope that everyone stays healthy and safe during these times.

-While the real Rainforest battles deforestation, it’s possible that our beloved Rainforest Cafes at Walt Disney World, as well as T-Rex Cafe and Yak and Yeti may be going extinct.
+While the actual Rainforest battles deforestation, it’s possible that our beloved Rainforest Cafes at Walt Disney World, as well as T-Rex Cafe and Yak and Yeti, may go extinct.
 Facebook user Regina Gizzo, in what seems to be panic, has posted on her timeline that all Landry’s employees across the globe have been laid off without notice.
-Her announcement was made public so that fellow employees might have some notice as to the potential crisis ahead.
+Her announcement was made public so that fellow employees might have some notice of the potential crisis ahead.

-It appears that Tilman Fertitta, owner of Landry’s Restaurants has laid off all of his staff and employees during the Coronavirus pandemic in order to save his money and businesses from fully going under.
-While we understand measured responses with the pandemic at hand, leaving workers without notice and expecting them to file for unemployment seems to be a harsh move.
+Tilman Fertitta, the owner of Landry’s Restaurants, has laid off all of his staff and employees during the Coronavirus pandemic to save his money and businesses from entirely going under.
+While we understand measured responses to the pandemic, leaving workers without notice and expecting them to file for unemployment seems to be a harsh move.

 Twitter user @tranganhdong was seeking solidarity during these early moments of the unemployment crisis, finding fellow Landry’s restaurant workers without knowledge of what to do.

 Landry’s company is doing that and they run rainforest Cafe (Dak/Disney springs) and yak n yeti in DAK

 — Toshiro トシロー (@RyuzakiToshiro) March 17, 2020